myGIIS — Building a Learning Platform from the Ground Up

 Aligning teacher and student experiences

-One of the less visible but important parts of my work was staying in sync with the designers working on the student experience.
-The two tracks couldn't be designed in isolation.
+A less visible but critical part of my work was staying in sync with the designers on the student track.
+The two couldn't be designed in isolation.
 An assignment a teacher creates has to appear correctly for a student.
-A lesson plan a teacher structures has to map to what a student sees in their course view.
-This required regular cross-track alignment sessions to make sure decisions on the teacher side didn't create confusion or inconsistency on the student side, and vice versa.
-It also meant being willing to revisit teacher-side decisions when the student track surfaced
+A lesson plan has to map to what a student sees.

 The mobile-first pivot for parents

-A separate but connected decision shaped how the broader platform was scoped.
-Stakeholder research revealed that parents were not using the existing LMS from a desktop.
-They were checking their child's progress on the go: between meetings, during commutes, in short windows throughout the day.
-Rather than designing parents into the desktop-first system and retrofitting mobile later, the team made a deliberate call.
+Rather than designing parents into the desktop-first system and retrofitting mobile later, we made a deliberate call.
 Parents would get a mobile-first experience scoped to what they actually needed: attendance, assignment status, and progress at a glance.

 Leading the team